AC leaking water

 HVAC

-The answer to 'AC leaking water' is that there are several common causes for this issue, including a clogged drain line, a refrigerant leak, a problem with the condensate pump, or a faulty evaporator coil.
-Symptoms may include water leaking from the indoor unit, visible mold or mildew, and reduced cooling performance.
+The answer to 'AC leaking water' is that there are several common causes for an air conditioning unit leaking water, including a clogged drain line, a problem with the condensate pump, a frozen evaporator coil, or a cracked drain pan.
+Symptoms can include water dripping from the unit, standing water around the unit, or water damage to the surrounding area.
+Solutions may involve cleaning the drain line, replacing the condensate pump, thawing a frozen coil, or repairing or replacing the drain pan.

 Sources